Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git commit -m "Your next commit message" git push
 # Or
-git push origin master
+git push -u origin master
 ```

-**NOTE**: You need to use `git push -u origin master` for the first commit.
-After that just use `git push`, although I believe you can still use `git push origin master` _AFTER_ the first commit and it won't have a negative effect.
+**NOTE**: You need to use `git push -u origin master` for the first push.
+After that just use `git push`, although you can still use `git push origin master` _AFTER_ the first push and it won't have a negative effect.

 Also, get in the habit of using `git status` as a way to check the status of your files and folders.